shelbycoyle13/shelbycoyle13/README.md

 - 👋 Hi, I’m @shelbycoyle13
 - 👀 I’m interested in ...becoming a front end developer
-- 🌱 I’m currently learning ...how Github works
+- 🌱 I’m currently learning ...JS
 - 💞️ I’m looking to collaborate on ...websites, for now
 - 📫 How to reach me ...email me at shelbycoyle13@gmail.com